WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 As part of our work to add GPS drivers, we completely re-worked, upgraded, and modernized the NMEA sentence parsing and decoding library.
 It now handles a wider array of sentence structures, is more fault tolerant, has a better API and is easier to add new decoders to.

+## Other Stuff

+### Meadow EDA Parts

+We've posted schematic symbols, PCB footprints, and 3D files of the Meadow F7 board for use in your own custom circuit designs.
+You can find them in our [Meadow_EDA_Parts repo](https://github.com/WildernessLabs/Meadow_EDA_Parts).